CoderTylor/IoV-SFDL-Swarm-Federated-Deep-Learning/README.md

 # IoV-SFDL: Swarm-Federated-Deep-Learning Framework
-LSTM network to verify trajector prediction on the NGSIM dataset based on IoV-SFDL framework
+LSTM network to verify trajector prediction on the NGSIM dataset based on IoV-SFDL framework.
+The work is based on our paper:xxxxxxxxxxxx

 This work is based on the Swarm Learning Framework to achieve efficient and privacy protected vehicle trajectory prediction task in the IoV system.